 The historic Southwest Museum Mt.
 Washington Campus was founded as the Southwest Museum of the American Indian in 1907 by Charles F. Lummis and the Southwest Society (formed in 1903), the western branch of the Archaeological Institute of America.
 The Southwest Museum building was constructed between 1912 and 1914.
 Lummis worked with architects Sumner P. Hunt and Silas R. Burns to design the main museum building and the Caracol and Torrance towers.
 Lummis wanted the building to reflect Spanish culture and the Alhambra in Spain.
 The tunnel and elevator were added in 1919–1920 to provide easier access to the museum.
 In 1977 the Braun Research Library was constructed to house the ever-growing research collection, which had outgrown its space in the Torrance Tower.

-The Southwest Museum is on the National Register of Historical Places at the national level, on the California Register of Historic Places, and both the Southwest Museum building and the Braun Library are listed as City of Los Angeles Historical Cultural Monuments.
-The National Trust for Historic Preservation has designated the historic Southwest Museum site a National Treasure.
+The Southwest Museum building is on the National Register of Historical Places and the California Register of Historic Places.
+The campus is listed as a City of Los Angeles Historical Cultural Monument.

-The Collections Management and Conservation team involved in the project works daily to safely rehouse and conserve each object.
-Our staff has established a process to preserve these artifacts, which consists of cleaning, condition reporting, photographing, stabilizing objects in fragile condition, storage mounting, housing, and mitigating pest activity, if necessary.
+The Autry's Collections Management and Conservation team involved in the project safely rehoused and conserved each object.
+Our staff established a process to preserve these artifacts, which consists of cleaning, condition reporting, photographing, stabilizing objects in fragile condition, storage mounting, housing, and mitigating pest activity, if necessary.
 Storage mounts are custom made and unique to individual objects, as the artifacts vary greatly in size, shape, material, and condition.
 The rehousing process helps ensure that objects maintain their present condition, whether they are being handled, moved, or stored.